-North Korea Conducts Second Missile Test In A Week
+North Korea Conducts 2nd Missile Test In A Week

 The latest tests came on the same day that Secretary of State Mike Pompeo said he was "hopeful" that stalled talks between the U.S. and North Korea would resume.

-"We think they'll be started before too long," Pompeo said as he attended an Asian security summit in Bangkok.
+"We think they'll be started before too long," Pompeo said ahead of his arriving in Bangkok for an Asian security summit.

 North Korea said last week that the launches then were meant to send a "solemn" warning to the South not to purchase fighter jets from the U.S. or to conduct planned joint military exercises with American forces next month.